Glacier

 Posted by William Colgan on February 29, 2016

-New Research / No Comments
+New Research / Comments Off on Glacier Crevasses: A Review

 We have a new review paper on glacier crevasses in the current issue of Reviews of Geophysics1.
 We survey sixty years of crevasse studies, from field observations to numerical modeling to remote sensing of crevasses, and also provide a synthesis of ten distinct mechanisms via which crevasses influence glacier mass balance.